 - a.
 A completed, signed, dated application form; - b.
-A completed privilege delineation form if requesting privileges; - c.
-Copies of all requested documents and information necessary to confirm the applicant meets criteria for membership and/or privileges and to establish current competency; - d.
+A completed privilege delineation form if requesting privileges; - Copies of all requested documents and information necessary to confirm the applicant meets criteria for membership and/or privileges and to establish current competency; - d.
 All applicable fees; - e.
-Receipt of all references: shall be selected by the Credentials Committee and come from peers knowledgeable about the applicant's experience, ability, and current competence to perform the privileges being requested.
-At least one reference must be from someone in the same professional discipline; - Relevant practitioner-specific data as compared to aggregate data, when available; and - Morbidity and mortality data, when available.
+Receipt of all references: The application must include the names of three (3) individuals of appropriate education who have personal knowledge of the Applicant's current clinical competence, ethical character, health status and ability to work cooperatively with others.
+At least one reference must be from someone in the same professional discipline; - Relevant practitioner-specific data as compared to aggregate data, when available; and - g.
+Morbidity and mortality data, when available.

 An application shall be deemed incomplete if any of the above items are missing or if the need arises for new, additional, or clarifying information in the course of reviewing an application.
-An incomplete application will not be processed and the applicant will not be entitled to a fair hearing.
-Anytime in the credentialing process it becomes apparent that an applicant does not meet all eligibility criteria for membership or privileges, the credentialing process will be terminated and no further action taken.
+An incomplete application will not be processed, and the applicant will not be entitled to a fair hearing.
+Anytime in the credentialing process it becomes apparent that an applicant does not meet all eligibility criteria for membership or privileges, the credentialing process will be terminated, and no further action taken.

 3.1.2 The burden is on the applicant to provide all required information.
 It is the applicant's responsibility to ensure that the Medical Staff office receives all required supporting documents verifying information on the application and to provide sufficient evidence, as required in the sole discretion of the hospital, that the applicant meets the requirements for Medical Staff membership and/or the privileges requested.
 If information is missing from the application, or new, additional, or clarifying information is required, notification requesting such information will be sent to the applicant.
-If the requested information is not returned to the Medical Staff office within forty-five (45) calendar days of the receipt of the request letter, the application will be deemed to have been voluntarily withdrawn.
+If the requested information is not returned to the Medical Staff office within forty-five (45) days of the receipt of the request letter, the application will be deemed to have been voluntarily withdrawn.